Achalasia

 As a person swallows, food moves from the mouth to the throat, also called the pharynx (1).
 The upper esophageal sphincter opens (2) so that food can enter the esophagus, where waves of muscular contractions, called peristalsis, propel the food downward (3).
 The food then passes through the diaphragm (4) and lower esophageal sphincter (5) and moves into the stomach.

-Achalasia may occur at any age but usually begins, almost unnoticed, between the ages of 20 and 60 and then progresses gradually over many months or years.
+Achalasia may occur at any age but usually begins, almost unnoticed, in adulthood and then progresses gradually over many months or years.

 Causes of Achalasia